aaronmars/geniuslink/README.md

 ## Usage

+NOTE: The MindTouch API currently does not allow authenticated requests over CORS (Cross-Origin Resource Sharing).
+As a result, all requests will be in the context of an anonymous site visitor.

 ### GeniusLink.init({String} host)
-Sets up the environment from which you want to query data
+Sets up the GeniusLink integration environment.

-**host** {String} - A MindTouch site homepage url or hostname (e.g. example.mindtouch.us, https://example.mindtouch.us).
+**host** {String} - A MindTouch site homepage url or hostname (e.g. `example.mindtouch.us`, `https://example.mindtouch.us`).
 Please note that HTTPS url's cannot be used on on non-HTTP origins.
 The system or website utilizing GeniusLink must be HTTPS for an HTTPS connection to a MindTouch site.

 ### GeniusLink.search({String} query, {Object} options)
 The interface to search for help articles from a MindTouch site.
 Returns a promised object for asynchronous JavaScript programming.